owncloud/ocis/docs/ocis/deployment/ocis_traefik.md

       ...
 ```

-A folder for letsencypt to store the certificate needs to be created
-`$ mkdir ~/letsencrypt`
-This folder is bind to the docker container and the certificate is persistently stored into it.

 In this example, ssl is terminated from traefik while inside of the docker network the services are comunicating via http.
 For this `PROXY_TLS: "false"` as environment parameter for ocis has to be set.

 For ocis to work properly it's neccesary to provide one config file.